riney/resume/resume.md

 ### Senior Software Engineer / Team Lead, Dictionary.com
 _Dec 2017 - Feb 2020_

+Led back-end team, handling all aspects of programmatic ad technology, APIs, content, and devops.
+Architected and implemented six-month project to rebuild Dictionary's data ingestion pipeline, which combines multiple proprietary data sources according to extensive business and lexicographical rulesets to build dictionary pages that are both academically accurate and compliant with SEO goals.

 ### Senior Developer, Rested Inc./Atomic Labs
 _May 2016 - Dec.
 2017_